 TIP #6 Get feedback from students

-After you launch your course, be sure to get feedback from your students.
+After you launch your product, be sure to get feedback from your students.
 This will help you improve the course for future students.

 TIP #7 Use gamification